halftermeyer/neo4j-seo-boost/README.md

 RETURN nodePropertiesWritten, ranIterations
 ```

----

-## Step 5: Boost Key Product Pages
+### Step 5: Find Related Pages

-We artificially increase the PageRank score of high-priority product pages (e.g., those to promote in SEO strategy).

-### Extract keywords as node
+To suggest new links, we look for pages with similar keywords (e.g., “mystery” and “thriller”).
+Using GDS’s node similarity algorithm, we identify pairs of pages that should be linked to improve relevance and SEO.

+**Extract Keywords** (requires APOC):
 ```cypher
 MATCH (p:Page)
 UNWIND [kw IN apoc.text.split(p.keywords, ',') | trim(kw)] AS word